 , the area sold in Q1 FY26 is slightly down sequentially from Q4 FY25, which saw a peak.
 However, it represents a healthy +6.6%

-growth year-on-year, indicating steady demand for Marathon’s properties.₹183 Crore
+growth year-on-year, indicating steady demand for Marathon’s properties and the ability to maintain sales momentum.₹183 Crore

 booking value is a slight dip from Q4 FY25 but marks a strong +15.8%